Finding Your Washtenaw County Ancestors

 - "Washtenaw County MI Histories and Genealogies," LDS Genealogy

-- Family History Capers Name Index, GSWC
+- Family History Capers Name Index & Subject Index, GSWC

-- Search over 110,000 names appearing in the GSWC Capers journal from 1978 to present.
+- Search over 110,000 names in GSWC's Capers journal, 1978 to the present.

-- Index to Headlight, Souvenir Edition, vol 2, no. 15, 1896, GSWC
+- Index: Headlight, Souvenir Edition, vol 2, no. 15, 1896, Sharon L. Brevoort, compiler, GSWC

 - Headlight was a publication of the Michigan Central Railroad.